5 accounting services to diversify your business, grow revenue

 4. Business consulting

-Global spending on management consulting went up six percent in 2014.
+Global spending on management consulting continues to increase.
 Big firms like PwC and Deloitte are using the trend to drive big revenue growth.
 Could you be doing the same in the small-business market?

 Small businesses are increasingly eager to get business advice from their accountants.
 They’re even leaving accountants that don’t take enough of a lead.